json-schema-org/json-schema-spec/jsonschema-core.md

 #### Keywords for Applying Subschemas to Arrays

+##### Indexing Arrays {#array-index}

+When working with arrays and indices, JSON Schema uses zero-based indexing.
+This aligns with both JSON's JavaScript heritage and its usage of JSON Pointer for references and annotations.

 ##### `prefixItems`

 The value of `prefixItems` MUST be a non-empty array of valid JSON Schemas.